Sirspam/Reward-Noises/README.md

-# Reward-Noises has been [rewritten by Raine](https://github.com/dawnvt/Reward-Noises), it's recommended to use that version rather than this.
+# Reward-Noises is beening [rewritten by Raine](https://github.com/dawnvt/Reward-Noises), it's recommended to use that version rather than this.

 # Reward-Noises